MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-bc.md

 After you successfully run these required queries, you'll see the Power BI template as an available download option for the Business continuity query.
 This template is required to create the dashboard in Power BI.
 After you download the Power BI template, you can then connect the query data from Workplace Analytics to the dashboard in Power BI.

-When the Business continuity dashboard is populated with data, you can use it to visualize, explore, and report about your organization's workplace patterns and trends.
+When the Business continuity dashboard is populated with your data, you can use it to visualize, explore, and report about your organization's workplace patterns and trends.

 ## Demonstration

+The following demo uses sample data that is only representative of this dashboard and might not be exactly what you see in a live dashboard specific to your organization's unique data.

 <br><iframe width="800" height="486" src="https://msit.powerbi.com/view?r=eyJrIjoiM2ZiY2Y4M2YtMTMyNi00NWY1LWEyMjctYTY2OTdlOWQzNDhhIiwidCI6IjcyZjk4OGJmLTg2ZjEtNDFhZi05MWFiLTJkN2NkMDExZGI0NyIsImMiOjV9&embedImagePlaceholder=true&pageName=ReportSectionbbd7dee40bcdeee460e6" frameborder="0" allowFullScreen="true"></iframe>

->[!Note]
->The following demo uses sample data and is only representative of this dashboard, which might not be exactly what you see in a live dashboard specific to your organization's unique data.

 ## Prerequisites